mroavi/onthefly/README.rst

 Usage
 -----

-Identify your keyboard with `evtest`:
+Identify your keyboard with :code:`evtest`:

 .. code-block:: text